pgcentralfoundation/pgrx/README.md

     - Functions
     - Types
     - Enums
- - Hand-written SQL is supposed through the `extension_sql!` macro or through on-disk `.sql` files
+ - Hand-written SQL is supported through the `extension_sql!` macro or through on-disk `.sql` files
  - Control the order in which SQL is executed during `CREATE EXTENSION ...;`

 #### Safety First